kl1nton/1_Applied_Basic_Science/2_Physiology.md

 ## Questions 31-40

 ### Q2.31
+What will be the interstitial osmotic pressure in a skin capillary if fluid is being forced out of it with a net filtration pressure of 8 mmHg when the capillary hydrostatic pressure is 24 mmHg, interstitial hydrostatic pressure 7 mmHg and capillary osmotic pressure 17 mmHg? (_Assume that both the filtration coefficient and reflection coefficient in this case are 1_).

 #### Answer: ?

 ### Q2.32
+When air enters the intrapleural space (pneumothorax), the most likely response is for:

 #### Answer: ?

 ### Q2.33
+Haemodynamic changes in response to obstruction of venous return to the right side of the heart include:

 #### Answer: ?

 ### Q2.34
+Common features of a tumour of the right atrium and cardiac tamponade include:

 #### Answer: ?

 ### Q2.35
+Voltage-gated sodium channels are an example of a protein embedded in the plasma membrane of nerve and muscle cells that is used in the rapid electrical signalling found in these cells.
+Voltage-gated sodium channels:

 #### Answer: ?

 ### Q2.36
+Cells with in the sinoatrial (SA) node are the primary pacemaker site within the heart.
+These cells are characterised as having no true resting potential, but instead generate regular, spontaneous action potentials.
+Phase O of an SA nodal action potential results from:

 #### Answer: ?

 ### Q2.37
+What should the myeloid:erythroid ratio in your bone marrow be if you want to be a voluntary bone marrow donor?

+	A. 1:1
+	B. 1:3
+	C. 3:1
+	D. 1:10
+	E. 10.1

 #### Answer: ?

 ### Q2.38
+Substances with high oil:water partition coefficients readily permeate cell membranes.
+Which group has high oil:water partition coefficients?

+	A.
+	B.
+	C.
+	D.
+	E.

 #### Answer: ?

 ### Q2.39
+Stroke volume is the amount of blood pumped by the left ventricle of the heart in one contraction.
+Which of the following statements about stroke volume is true?

 #### Answer: ?

 ### Q2.40
+Which of the following statements about electrolyte concentration of body fluids is correct?

 #### Answer: ?

 ## Questions 41-50